-Loans shown as long-term and short-term bear interest rate of WIBOR 1M + 1.5%-2.8%, WIBOR 3M + 2.2% and 3M Euribor +1.9 - 2.2%.
+Borrowings shown as long-term and short-term ones bear interest at WIBOR 3M + 1.35%-3.5%, 3M EURIBOR +1.9%-2.2%, ON WIBOR + +2.2% and 10% per annum.

 As of the specified balance sheet dates, the fair value of loans and advances was not materially different from the amortized cost measurement.
 The fair value of credits and loans is estimated using DCF models based on cash flows reflecting the repayment schedule of loans granted.
 The discount rate was assumed to be WIBOR 1M per day plus a fixed percentage expressing the risk premium.
 Long-term credits and loans measured at amortized cost are classified at Level 2 of the fair value hierarchy.